Beatso/DiscordCreationsWebhook/readme.md

 # Discord Creations Webhook

-This is a code template to add to self host for your discord bot to move messages without a link or attachment (including image) from your #community-creations channel to your #creations-discussions channel.
+This is a code template to add to self host for your discord bot to move messages without a link or attachment (including images) from your #community-creations channel to your #creations-discussions channel.

 ## Example